ScaledAgileDevOps/SADMF/content/Principles/_index.md

 ### Psychological safety

 We know the [Tribunal](../release-convoy/#tribunal) can be a stressful time when we need to remove coders.
 We will use automated systems for "Human Resources as a Service" to automatically help coders find new opportunities outside our company so we can avoid confrontation.

+### Systems Thinking

+{{% notice info %}}
+A system will produce exactly what is designed to produce -- W. Edward Demming
+{{% /notice %}}

+The Scaled Agile DevOps Maturity Framework is built upon systems theory.
+There are two systems that operate within the SADMF System.
+The [System of Authority](#system-of-authority) (SOA) and the [System of Service](#system-of-service) (SOS).
+Both Systems are accountable to the Admiral's Transformation Office (ATO).

+- **System of Authority**: The SOA is the team of teams accountable for implanting SADMF in your organization.
+The SOA is staffed by contractors and consultants with a diverse point of view.
+These principled practitioners will focus on implementing the orders of the ATO, and will focus on updating plans, collecting metrics, assessing, and becoming a trusted advisor for the teams so the advisor can report out the ground level truth to leadership during the tribunal.
+- **System of Service**: The SOS is the team of teams accountable to achieving deadlines and shipping code.
+The SOS will look to the chain of command for servant leadership to ensure self-governance and instruct the feature teams on their day-to-day work.
+The SOS is empowered to deliver on time and on budget predictably.
+- **Admirals Transformation Office**: The ATO is the heartbeat of the transformation, it is the command-and-control center for ensure everyone is achieving the goals of SADMF.
+It is accountable for the 5-8 transformation roadmap, assessments, metrics, certification renewals, and general project management of the transformation.
+The ATO is servant lead by the Admiral, who commands all direction, innovation, and methodology implemented at scale.